MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/office/track-work.md

 ::: moniker range=">= azure-devops-2019"

 To support your work tracking efforts, you can use Microsoft Excel.
-You can decide to either work in an online mode where you are connected to either Azure Boards or Azure DevOps Server, or in an offline mode where you access the local computer and document.
+You can work in online mode, where you're connected to either Azure Boards or Azure DevOps Server, or in offline mode where you access the local computer and document.

 ::: moniker-end

 ::: moniker range="<= tfs-2018"

-To support your work tracking efforts, you can use Microsoft Excel and Microsoft Project.
-You can decide to either work in an online mode where you are connected to either Azure Boards or Team Foundation Server (TFS), or in an offline mode where you access the local computer and document.
+To support your work tracking efforts, use Microsoft Excel and Microsoft Project.
+You can either work in online mode, where you're connected to Azure Boards or Team Foundation Server (TFS), or in offline mode where you access the local computer and document.

 ::: moniker-end